 Once the budget has been approved by the SC then it is locked in for that project.

-LGAs are to provide a copy of their revised cost estimate, clearly showing the breakdown of the estimate including:
+LGAs are to provide a copy of their revised cost estimate, (clearly showing the breakdown of the estimate) in line with the original cost estimate requirements.